0xAX/linux-insides/Booting/linux-bootstrap-5.md

 Preparation before kernel decompression
 --------------------------------------------------------------------------------

-We stoped right before jump on 64-bit entry point - `startup_64` which located in the [arch/x86/boot/compressed/head_64.S](https://github.com/torvalds/linux/blob/master/arch/x86/boot/compressed/head_64.S) source code file.
+We stopped right before jump on 64-bit entry point - `startup_64` which located in the [arch/x86/boot/compressed/head_64.S](https://github.com/torvalds/linux/blob/master/arch/x86/boot/compressed/head_64.S) source code file.
 We already saw the jump to the `startup_64` in the `startup_32`:

 ```assembly
 	pushl	$__KERNEL_CS